Mafdet

 Despite their awesome hunting skills, cheetahs were never considered man-eaters and when reared from cubs they displayed strong protective instincts.
 Due to this, it was believed that cheetahs carried away the spirits of the pharaohs when they died.

 Cheetahs wear a “death mask” when they are stalking.
 This leaves their prey under no illusions about their intentions.
 In essence, the cheetah becomes the embodiment of doom.
-Sadly, we have long forgotten that our solar plexus is tied to this powerful predator with a sprinting stride of six metres.
+Sadly, we have long forgotten that our hearts are tied to this powerful predator with a sprinting stride of six metres.

 Above: cheetahs were symbolic of passion, power and presence